SunRun Timeline of Earth’s Tectonic History

 Stage 1: First Breakup (750,000,000 SunRuns ago)

-Earth Plate 1 fractures → creates:
+Earth Plate 1 fractures to create → Earth Plate 2 and Earth Plate 3

 Mechanism: Mantle upwelling cracks Earth Plate 1 along zones.